jeaend/ChatDocs/README.md

 ## Features

-- **Ask questions across Loop’s entire ecosystem** — from user guides in LoopDocs to developer notes in the Loop and LoopKit repos.
 - **Context-aware answers powered by Gemini + LangChain**, combining human-readable docs and actual source code for deeper reasoning.
 - **Local and private** — all embeddings, retrieval, and chat run on your machine (no external API calls beyond Gemini).
-- **Transparent retrieval** — see which document or code file each answer came from.
+- **Transparent retrieval** — see which document each answer came from.
-- **Multi-source knowledge base** — integrates Markdown docs, Swift files, and configuration schemas.
 - **Streamlit interface for developers** — simple, fast, and designed for documentation exploration.
 ---